LittleCroak/TerrificallyTastefulTaxAPI/README.md

 It was a good experience to build this up and I know it is not perfect and it could use some work, and as someone who is always open to critique and learning something new: Please let me know if you spot anything I should change.

+You can run this locally and utilize my Console app (https://github.com/LittleCroak/PowerfullyPunchyPayPacketApp) which I designed to be utilized with this API.
+To use it though you will need to change the network settings depending on your own local sockets etc.

 This Tax API is correct as of 2020s tax year and I have compared the answers it gives to paycalculator.com.au as a comparison to ensure proper answers.

 NOTE: It goes without saying, but just in case: Do not use this app as tax/financial advice.